It should be common knowledge by now that I have a dangerously soft spot in my heart for all things pertaining to Parks and Rec.

 While the cake cools, prepare the filling.
 Cream the butter and cream cheese until smooth.
-Add in the powdered sugar, remaining 2 TBSP of Lagavuling and a pinch of salt.
+Add in the powdered sugar, remaining 2 tablespoon of Lagavuling and a pinch of salt.
 Add more powdered sugar to create a spreadable frosting – if necessary.

 When cake is cool, spread with the cream cheese frosting and sprinkle with the candied bacon.
 Reroll cake and top with a simple glaze made of powdered sugar and Lagavulin.